MeganKress/LiVoxGen/methods.md

 <hr>

 ## VoxGenR

+VoxGenR is an R package that can be used for basic analysis of voxel columns created in VoxGen.
+For example, selectPoints() displays the centers of all the voxel columns and allows the user to select certain points.
+The columns that are selected will be displayed as histograms individually along with a heat map of the voxel point densities for all columns selected.

  <figure>
   <img src="img/heat.png" alt="Heat Map" width="304" height="auto">
   <figcaption>A heat map created by VoxGenR using the voxel histogram flat files (red is least dense).</figcaption>